 - 15 minutes later, drink a green juice: half of a cucumber, 3 carrots, one beet, one branch of celery, one handful of parsley, a small piece of fresh ginger and half a lemon.

 - One hour later, breakfast following the rules of the liver diet with a nice fruit salad (except melon).
-Take one capsule of a detoxifying herbal blend for the liver.
+Take one capsule of a liver detoxifying herbal blend.

-- One hour later, eat two tablespoons of shredded beet with a lemon and olive oil dressing (prepare this salad for the day).
+- One hour later, eat two tablespoons of shredded beet with 1 whole lemon and olive oil dressing (prepare this salad for the day).

 - One hour and a half later, drink a peppermint herbal tea.

 For lunch: favor greens salads and non-fat proteins.
-Intake your liver supplements.
+Take your liver supplements.